Dendrobium aemulum

-Dendrobium aemulum, commonly known as the ironbark feather orchid or white feather orchid, is an epiphytic orchid in the family Orchidaceae and grows on trees that retain their bark, especially ironbarks.
+Dendrobium aemulum, commonly known as ironbark feather orchid or white feather orchid, is an epiphytic orchid in the family Orchidaceae and grows on trees that retain their bark, especially ironbarks.
 It has reddish or purplish pseudobulbs, two to four leathery leaves and up to seven white, feathery flowers.
 It grows in open forest in Queensland and New South Wales.

 Description

 Dendrobium aemulum is an epiphytic herb that has hard, straight, projecting, reddish or purplish brown pseudobulbs 50-180 mm long and 7-12 mm wide.
 There are between two and four dark green, leathery leaves 20-50 mm long, 20-30 mm wide and folded along the midline.
 The flowering stems are 20-100 mm long and bear between two and twelve resupinate white to pale yellow flowers 17-20 mm long and 20-25 mm wide.
 The dorsal sepal is 18-25 mm long and 3 mm wide.
 The lateral sepals curve downwards and are 16-22 mm long and about 3 mm wide.
 The petals are a similar length to the dorsal sepal but only about 1 mm wide.
 The sepals and petals all spread widely, drooping and often turning pink as they age.
 The labellum is also white to pale yellow, 6-7 mm long, 5-6 mm wide and has purplish markings and three lobes.
 The side lobes are pointed and curve upwards and the middle lobe curves downwards.
 Flowering occurs from August to October.
 The flowers are reputed to produce a sweet scent at night, "suggesting pollination by night-flying insects".